 High-pressure stainless-steel vessel mounted on optical table with associated optics for excitation and emission.

-Molecular dynamics simulation of all-atom model of 500 ethanes near the critical temperature.
+Single frame of classical molecular dynamics simulation of our new all-atom model of 500 trifluoromethane at the critical densiy and 5K above the simulation critical temperature.